 The Auditors of the company have not reported any fraud as specifiedunder Section 143(12) of the Companies Act 2013.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR OTHERS

 There are no significant and material orders passed by the regulatorsor others.

 CORPORATE SOCIAL RESPONSIBILITY

-EXTRACT Of ANNUAL RETURN
+EXTRACT OF ANNUAL RETURN

 MANAGEMENT DISCUSSION AND ANALYSIS

-A detailed review of the operations performance and future outlook of the Company andits business is given in theManagement Discussion and Analysis appearing as Annexure 4 to this Report and it alsocovers economic factors that impacted the growth of the business during the year underreview.
+A detailed review of the growth of the company operations performancevis-a-vis industry growth and outlook of the Company and its business is given in theManagement Discussion and Analysis appearing as Annexure 4 to this Report and it alsocovers economic factors that impacted the growth of the business during the year underreview.